saitejahub/T20-Cricket-World-Cup-Score-Predictor/README.md

 - Achieved an outstanding R2 score of 0.98 and a minimal MAE (Mean Absolute Error) of 2.11 by fine-tuning the XGBoost algorithm.

 # Automation and Data Collection
 One of the notable features of this project is the automation of data collection.
-We have streamlined the process of gathering cricket-related data, ensuring that the model is always trained on the most up-to-date information.
+I have streamlined the process of gathering cricket-related data, ensuring that the model is always trained on the most up-to-date information.
 This automation enhances the accuracy of score predictions and minimizes manual data handling.

 # Machine Learning Model
 The core of the Cricket Score Predictor is its machine learning model, powered by the XGBoost algorithm.
 Key aspects of the model development include: